 Grants are for the direct use of enrolled students in academic graduate programs, including international and undocumented students, and their dependents.
 Students in MBA, MD, JD, and DVM programs are not eligible for this grant, and they are encouraged to talk with their programs to explore support resources.

-This grant was designed to address gaps in emergency funding, and prior to applying, graduate students should first seek out funding from the other campus units below, depending on the situation:
+This grant is designed to address gaps in emergency funding, and prior to applying, graduate students should first seek out funding from the other campus units below, depending on the situation:

 - Student Health and Counseling Services offers a Health Equity Fund to help address out of pocket health expenses up to $2,500: https://shcs.ucdavis.edu/uc-davis-health-equity-fund